bestia-dev/mem2_server/mem2/pkg/README.md

 I opened an account on Azure and create a Linux Virtual Machine to host the game server mem2_server.
 I learned how to build with Rust and Warp a http + WebSocket server that listen on the same port.
 I learned a lot!
 And there is more to learn.
 The parts of Rust that are very different from other languages are the toughest.
 A totally new way of thinking.
+## VSCode
+I use `//region:` and `//endregion` a lot.
+To Fold it and UnFold it press `F1` type `fold` and choose from a variety of options.
+Start with `Fold All`
 ## TODO:
 - how to create documentation from code comments?
 Now it looks awful.
-This readme.md look fine.
-It would be nice to have in the documentation, but how?
+This readme.md looks fine.
+It would be nice to have it included in the documentation, but how?
+Look at dodrio.
-- serde_json can recognize msgs types and then return different structs.
-Then I can use pattern match.
-- the performance is sometimes very strange.
-From click on one client to the event on the other client takes time.
-Even from the click locally to the sound locally is sometimes very slow.
-- understand how to use cache for vdom
+- use cache for players score
+- on iPhone Safari the local click plays the sound, but the WebSocket message does not play it.
+On android and windows (Chrome) it works for both events.
+- read text from server
+- Restart button and re-ask player.
+- easy change content for different images, sounds and text
 ## Next projects
 Don't know yet.
 ## References
 Rust
 https://doc.rust-lang.org/book/
 https://rust-lang-nursery.github.io/rust-cookbook/
-virtual dom
+virtual Dom
 https://github.com/fitzgen/dodrio
 web, http, css
 https://github.com/brson/basic-http-server